 I feel a lot.
 I’m sure lots of us do.
 When I feel something, wow.
 It’s like I feel it all or nothing at all.
 Usually.
 Which isn’t always great.
 Or necessarily stable.
 But this is not the result of some disease inside me.
 It’s an action that I do in response to whatever I’m experiencing.

 Having a conversation with someone I care for.

 Growing affections for someone.

 Talking to God.

 Yelling at God.

 Whatever good or bad thing I experience or do, I feel it.
 I feel it plenty.
 But it’s not a passive thing.
-My experiences are something I possess, but my feelings are something that I do.
+My experiences are something I possess in the sense that they are memories I can look back on, but my feelings are something that I do.
 It’s how I reach out to touch my life and set it in order.
 It’s how I communicate things that are important to me.

 It’s what happens when something I do or experience drags against something else in my being.
 It happens when a person I’m getting to know bumps up against the walls I sometimes hide behind and I hear the reverberations bounce off of them.
 It happens when I touch the cold, metallic doorknob to open it up and trust whoever I decide to let in.
 It happens when someone decides they just don’t want to be there anymore, so when they slam the door behind them, I feel the ground shaking.

 But even though that may be the way I’m primarily wired to interact with my world, it isn’t always the best thing for me.
 So much good can come from feeling.
 God made us capable of it, so it must be good to feel, right?
 But we aren’t God, so that means that we don’t always feel things the way they were meant to be felt, or understand things the way they are meant to be understood (Isaiah 55:8-9).
 That doesn’t mean it can’t be done.
 We just have to begin viewing our feelings differently.